BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES (Policies) |

 Segment

-manufacturing, distribution and sale of cannabis in the U.S. All revenues for the three and six months ended June 30, 2022 and 2021 were generated within the U.S., and substantially all long-lived assets are located within the U.S.
+The Company operates a vertically integrated cannabis business in one reportable segment for the cultivation, manufacturing, distribution and sale of cannabis in the U.S. All revenues for the three and six months ended June 30, 2022 and 2021 were generated within the U.S., and substantially all long-lived assets are located within the U.S.

 Emerging Growth Company